phalcon-orphanage/docs/docs/en/environments-vagrant.md

 If this command fails, make sure your Vagrant installation is up to date.

-##### To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](https://www.vagrantup.com/vmware).
-Though it is not free, VMware can provide faster shared folder performance out of the box.  ##### {.alert .alert-warning}
+<h5 class='alert alert-warning' markdown='1'>To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](https://www.vagrantup.com/vmware).
+Though it is not free, VMware can provide faster shared folder performance out of the box.  </h5>

 <a name='installation-phalcon-box'></a>
 ### Installing the Phalcon Box